marciaah/CCRStoAAC-output/README.md

 If you find this information useful for your work, please mention us:
 **Manuscript in preparation**
-*Mapping the Constrained Coding Regions in the human genome to their corresponding proteins*, Marcia A. Hasenahuer, Alba Sanchis-Juan, Roman A. Laskowski, James A. Baker, James D. Stephenson, Christine A. Orengo,F Lucy Raymond, Janet M. Thornton
+*Mapping the Constrained Coding Regions in the human genome to their corresponding proteins*, Marcia A. Hasenahuer, Alba Sanchis-Juan, Roman A. Laskowski, James A. Baker, James D. Stephenson, Christine A. Orengo, F Lucy Raymond, Janet M. Thornton

 ### Sources of information